zhangshixuan1987/scream/components/scream/docs/mkdocs/README.md

 * In the MkDocs universe, documentation is written using Markdown and a set of nifty configurable extensions (including Latex-style math!).
-* Documentation files are organized into folders within this one:
+* Currently, all documentation files are organized into folders within this one.
+In principle, we can make as deep a hierarchy as we want (and we do love our with deep hierachies!), but we're starting simple:
   * The User Guide, which explains how to configure and run SCREAM, lives in `user/`.
   * The Developer Guide, which helps SCREAM developers find out what's where, lives in `dev/`.
   * Documentation common to these two guides is stored in `common/`.
-  In principle, we can make as deep a hierarchy as we want (and people with advanced degrees love to go nuts with deep hierachies!), but let's start simple.
 * MkDocs is configured using settings in `mkdocs.yml`, which lives in SCREAM's top-level source directory.
 * Typically, you won't have to edit `mkdocs.yml`.
 The only thing you'll